 - 10 Things Not to Do in a Coffee Shop - Coffee shops are one of the most popular places to hang out, so make it a pleasant experience for everyone.

 - In the air – Before heading to the airport, learn what is expected of air travelers.
+Remember that you are still in a public space, so don't treat your airplane seat as though it's a recliner in your living room.

 - Weddings – Show good manners while you help celebrate a couple’s union.